Figure skating at the 2006 Winter Olympics – Men's singles: Free skating

 In the free skating, completed on February 16, Plushenko set another world record by garnering 167.67 points for his free skating.
 He started his program off with quad-triple-double and had only one flaw, doubling his triple flip.
 He finished with the highest technical and program component scores of the night.

 Despite struggling with his jumps in his free skating (completing no triple Axels), Lambiel's opening quad combination and exquisite spins kept him in second overall, though he finished only fourth in the free skating.
 Buttle's free skating, although marred by a fall on his quad attempt, had the second highest program components scores which helped to finish him second in the free skating and third overall.
 Joubert had a crowd-pleasing free skating but made several jump errors and finished a disappointing seventh in the free skating, sixth overall.

 The Americans got off to a strong start in the free skating led by Lysacek.
 He skated his best free of the year and landed two triple Axels, getting 152.28 points.
 This was the third best free of the night and a huge improvement from his short, moving him up to fourth overall.
-Weir omitted his planned quad toe and only had one jump combination, which left him short on technical content and in sixth place in the free skating.
+Weir omitted his planned quad toe loop and only had one jump combination, which left him short on technical content and in sixth place in the free skating.
 Overall, he finished right behind Lysacek in fifth.
-Savoie had a solid skate with gorgeous transitions and jumps, though he doubled his two final planned triples to finish fifth in the free and seventh overall.
+Savoie had a solid skate, though he doubled his two final planned triples to finish fifth in the free and seventh overall.

 Takahashi skated fairly strongly in his free but was penalized in the marking for repeating too many jumps and underrotating others.
 He finished ninth in the free and eighth overall.
 Belgium's Kevin van der Perren made huge leaps in the free with 132.03 points and moving up from thirteenth in the short to ninth overall.
 Sandhu, on the other hand, fell apart in his free skating, falling twice and popping a couple of jumps.
 His high program component scores couldn't keep him in the top ten.
 He finished thirteenth overall.

-That year made Jeffery Buttle the only non-European man on the podium.